Brxnni/colorspotter/README.md

 ## Final

-1. Find the lines closest to the purple circle -> two thick lines are 1cm apart
+1. Find the lines closest to the purple circle -> two lines are 1mm apart
 2. Use those to calculate the real-world area of the circle